 Pico de Loro is one of the most popular resorts in Batangas.
 I’d been here a few years ago with my family and I distinctly remember that it was a fun experience for us.
 I was impressed with the facilities, the exclusive vibe and the tranquil beauty of this place.

 When my friends Mich and Yam decided to go away for the long weekend last February, I suggested that we go here in Pico de Loro.

 Our long weekend stay at Pico de Loro

-Pico de Loro Beach and Country Club is a members-only residence resort located at Hamilo Coast in Nasugbu, Batangas.
+If you aren’t familiar with Pico de Loro Beach and Country Club yet, then know that it’s a members-only residence resort located at Hamilo Coast in Nasugbu, Batangas.

 Similar to other country clubs, you need to know a member to get in or go the common route of booking rooms via Airbnb.
 We were actually surprised because we looked for a unit 2 weeks before the said long weekend and most places would’ve been fully booked, but there were still several rooms in Pico de Loro.